Army officer candidate on a field exercise during 12-week OCS training

 Ultimately, whether you attend the split-session PLC or the single-session OCC, the goal is identical: to screen and prepare candidates for the immense responsibilities of leading Marines.
 The main difference is simply the scheduling, offering a choice that depends entirely on where you are in your educational journey.

-On the other end of the spectrum is the U.S. Coast Guard, whose Officer Candidate School in New London, Connecticut, is the longest of all the services at 17 weeks.
-This extended duration is a direct reflection of the branch's uniquely diverse role.
-Unlike other services that focus primarily on military operations, Coast Guard officers must be prepared for a much wider range of responsibilities from their very first day.
+On the other end of the spectrum is the U.S. Coast Guard, whose Officer Candidate School in New London, Connecticut, is the longest of any service at 17 weeks.
+That extended OCS length is a direct reflection of the branch's uniquely diverse role.
+Unlike other services that focus primarily on military operations, Coast Guard officers must be ready for a much wider range of responsibilities from their very first day.

 This demanding curriculum is necessary because a Coast Guard officer is a hybrid professional.
 They are trained in maritime law enforcement, acting as federal agents on the water, while also being prepared for military defense missions alongside the Navy.
 On top of all that, they lead one of the world's premier search-and-rescue organizations.